thomasghobril/adversarial-attack/README.md

 > **confusion_matrix_analysis.ipynb**
 > - Analyses the behaviour of the networks in each clusters by arbitrary choosing a neural net
 > in each cluster.
-> - Computes a confusion matrix for a given set of network, points and attack.
+> - Computes a confusion matrix for a given set of {network, points, attack}.
 > - Gives graphic tools to visualize the evolution of confusion matrixes when increasing the
 > intensity of a given attack on a network.
 > - Provides global trends concerning the switch of